gh1593/FontAwesomeIconsGallery/README.md

 # Font Awesome Icons Gallery

-This is a website coded with by AI that showcases Font Awesome icons.
+This is a website coded with AI that showcases Font Awesome icons.

 ## Preview